yumauri/effector-storage/src/query/README.md

 ## ⚠️ Updates batching

-By default, updates are applied immediately and synchronously, so, several states, persisted in the query string, will cause several history updates, even if updates were happen (almost) simultaneously.<br>
+By default, updates are applied immediately and synchronously, so several states persisted in the query string will cause several history updates, even if the updates happened (almost) simultaneously.<br>
-If you have two stores, persisted in query string, and they both updates — you will have two history records (when using default `pushState` method).
-Thus if you want to go back using "⬅️Back" button — you will have to click it twice, to revert both stores in the original state.<br>
+If you have two stores persisted in query string, and they both update, you will get two history records (when using default `pushState` method).
+So if you want to go back using the "⬅️Back" button, you will have to click it twice to revert both stores to the original state.<br>
-Sometimes it can lead to nasty cyclic updates, if two stores are dependant from each other.
+Sometimes it can lead to nasty cyclic updates, if two stores are dependent on each other.

 To avoid this, you can use `timeout` option, which will throttle updates, and will apply them only after some time: